 Credit Facility.
 In December 2000, we entered into the credit facility with a syndicate of lenders under which, subject to our compliance with a number of financial ratios and covenants, we were permitted to borrow up to \$150.0 million.
 As of September 30, 2001, we had borrowed the entire \$150.0 million under this facility.
 In October 2001, in conjunction with the repayment of \$50.0 million, we amended the credit facility to decrease total borrowing allowed to \$125.0 million and to reset certain financial covenants to more accurately reflect market conditions.
 As of September 30, 2002, a total of \$100.0 million was outstanding under the credit facility.
 The credit facility requires us to maintain specific financial ratios and comply with quarterly, and in some circumstances, monthly covenants requiring us to, among other things, achieve specific revenue targets at levels significantly above historical revenues, maintain certain minimum cash balances and limit our EBITDA losses.
 As of September 30, 2002, we were not in compliance with several of these provisions, including the revenue covenant.
 In August 2002, the senior lenders provided us with a waiver and further amended the credit facility.
 Under this amendment we agreed to prepay \$5.0 million and agreed to a reduction in the total borrowing allowed under the credit facility to \$100.0 million (permanently eliminating the \$20.0 million which was previously available for borrowing).
-In connection with the proposed combination and financing, we have entered into further discussions with our senior lenders on the principal terms for a further amendment to their committees.
+In connection with the proposed combination and financing, we have entered into further discussions with our senior lenders on the principal terms for a further amendment to the credit facility and such lenders have agreed to recommend the terms of this amendment to their committees.
 The most significant terms and conditions of the proposed amendment are: